Last Updated on December 26, 2025

 The beach is backed by a large dune area.

-One little gay gem we found was in the village of Marseillen about 10 minutes drive from Marseillen Plage.
+One little gay gem we found was in the village of Marseillen, about 10 10-minute drive from Marseillen Plage.

 A gay-owned Bar / Restaurant on the Port.
-I forget the name but it’s the first one you will come across, it’s upmarket and a nice area there with good views on the eating.
+I forgot the name, but it’s the first one you will come across, it’s upmarket and a nice area there with good views of the eating.

-Also, coming in from the beach to the centre we never got stopped or asked for any type of pass or to pay anything to enter the centre.
+Also, coming in from the beach to the center, we never got stopped or asked for any type of pass or to pay anything to enter the center.

 It’s cheap to get to and cheap to stay if you don’t mind being a ten-minute walk from the beach.